Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Del Pezzo fibrations of degree four

-In the case where $Y=C$ is a smooth projective complex curve, Alexeev \cite{alekseev:dP4} has shown that $X$ is birational to a standard conic bundle over a ruled surface over $C$.
-Part of this birationality result is based on the construction of a particular regular section of $X \to C$.
-Hence, by the (easy direction of the) Amer--Brumer theorem (Theorem~\ref{amer-brumer}), there exists also a regular section of $Q \to S$, along which we perform quadric reduction to obtain a conic bundle over $S$.
-Remark anyway that the mere existence of a regular section is guaranteed by Lemma~\ref{lem:C_2} (see also Remark \ref{regsect_remark}).
-Alexeev's construction is not given in terms of quadric reduction, but by explicit birational transformations.
-As we will see, the conic bundle thus obtained in \cite{alekseev:dP4} is birational to the one obtained by quadric reduction and their associated Clifford algebras are Morita equivalent.
+In the case where $Y=C$ is a smooth projective complex curve, Alexeev \cite{alekseev:dP4} has shown that $X$ is birational to a conic bundle $Q''$ over a ruled surface over $S' \to C$.
+Part of this birationality result is based on the construction of a particular smooth section of $X \to C$.
+Hence, by the (easy direction of the) Amer--Brumer theorem (Theorem~\ref{amer-brumer}), there exists also a smooth section of $Q \to S$, along which we can perform quadric reduction to obtain a conic bundle $Q' \to S$.
+The mere existence of a smooth section is guaranteed by Lemma~\ref{lem:C_2}.
+Even though Alexeev's construction is not given in terms of quadric reduction, but by explicit birational transformations, we will show that $S' = S$, that the conic bundle $Q'' \to S$ is birational to the $Q' \to S$, and that their associated Clifford algebras are Morita equivalent.